alaudet/raspi-sump/docs/install.md

 If running as a continuous process
 ==================================

+There may be times where you want to run Raspi-Sump more than once every minute.
+The default setting is 0 which will run rsump.py for one reading and then exit.
+This allows you to use the linux Cron scheduler to run at a specific interval.
+Unfortunately cron allows one minute as its minimum interval.

+To take readings at shorter intervals you can specify the amount of seconds between readings in the raspisump.conf file.

 1) set reading_interval in raspisump.conf to desired interval in seconds (e.g.
 reading_interval = 30).
-The default setting is 0 which will not run rsump.py as
-a continuous process.

 2) Add rsumpmonitor.py to crontab (see next section)